 We can define $\F(f)$ as the map induced by $\trsp F$ by restriction to $\ker(\trsp \varphi_2)\rightarrow\ker(\trsp\varphi_1)$

-We now focus on the case where $\mathcal{C}$ is the category of group schemes over $\Fq$, $E/\FF_q$ is an ordinary elliptic curve and $R=\End(E)$.
+We now focus on the case where $\mathcal{C}$ is the category of group schemes over $\Fq$ (with $\FF_q$-morphisms), $E/\FF_q$ is an ordinary elliptic curve and $R=\End(E)$.
 The ring $R$ is an order in an imaginary quadratic field $F=\Frac R$.
-Denote by $\pi\in R$ the Frobenius endomorphism of $E.$ We gather the main results about this functor.
-The reader can refer to \cite{JKP+18} for proofs.
-Let $\RLat$ be the category of finitely presented torsion-free left $R$-modules (this is the category of $R$-lattices from Section~\ref{sec:hermitianlattices}) and $\Ab_E$ be the sub-category of $\mathcal{C}$ of abelian varieties isogenous to a power of $E.$ \begin{theorem} Let $E$ be an ordinary elliptic curve over $\Fq$.
-Then $\F$ defines an equivalence of categories between $(\RLat)^{\text{opp}}$ and $\Ab_E$ if, and only if, $R=\ZZ[\pi]$.
-Moreover the functor $\F$ is exact. \end{theorem} \begin{remark} Serre also introduces another functor $M\mapsto M\otimes E\colon = \Coker \varphi$ which is further studied in \cite[Appendice]{Lau}, \cite[section 8]{JKP+18} or \cite{amir}.
+Denote by $\pi\in R$ the Frobenius endomorphism of $E.$ Let $\RLat$ be the category of finitely presented torsion-free left $R$-modules (this is the category of $R$-lattices from Section~\ref{sec:hermitianlattices}) and $\Ab_E$ be the sub-category of $\mathcal{C}$ of abelian varieties $\FF_q$-isogenous to a power of $E.$ \begin{theorem} Let $E$ be an ordinary elliptic curve over $\Fq$.
+Then $\F$ defines an equivalence of categories between $(\RLat)^{\text{opp}}$, the opposite category of $\RLat$, and $\Ab_E$ if, and only if, $R=\ZZ[\pi]$.
+Moreover the functor $\F$ is exact. \end{theorem} The reader can refer to \cite[Theorem 7.6]{JKP+18} and \cite[Theorem 4.4]{JKP+18} for proofs. \begin{remark} Serre also introduces another functor $M\mapsto M\otimes E\colon = \Coker \varphi$ which is further studied in \cite[Appendice]{Lau}, \cite[section 8]{JKP+18} or \cite{amir}.
 This functor is covariant but not exact.
 We also prefer to use $\F$ since the theory is settled for an arbitrary order $R$ whereas Serre only develops it for the maximal order.